devture/nagadmin/README.rst

 This allows you to easily define an "important" service, which all other services depend on.
 It makes up for the missing "Host checks and notifications" feature mentioned above.

+When such an important/parent service is down, individual notifications for all of its children will be suppressed.

 Service escalations are not supported
 -------------------------------------
-That's considered and advanced feature, outside the scope of what Nagadmin aims to provide (at least at this point in time).
+That's considered an advanced feature, outside the scope of what Nagadmin aims to provide (at least at this point in time).

 Event handlers are not supported
 --------------------------------
-That's considered and advanced feature, outside the scope of what Nagadmin aims to provide (at least at this point in time).
+That's considered an advanced feature, outside the scope of what Nagadmin aims to provide (at least at this point in time).

 Existing configuration files cannot be imported